KMCeasyas123/indigo/README.md

 # Codename Indigo

 ## What is This?
-The first project created through an open development collaboration among [Game Dev League](https://discordapp.com/invite/gamedev) members.
+The first project created through an open development collaboration among [Game Dev League](https://discordapp.com/invite/gamedev) members over the month of April.

 ## Process